Book your FREE Water Meter Installation now!

 Water Meter Install + Upgrade Program

-The City of Merritt is implementing a grant-funded water meter program, as authorized by the Province of BC.
+The City of Merritt is implementing a water meter program, with the endorsement of the Province of BC through a provincial grant.
 Water meters are proven to promote water conservation, help make utility bills more equitable, and help identify and address leaks in the system.

 These water meters are FREE OF CHARGE to homeowners.
 There is also no charge for this basic installation.
-The City is responsible for maintaining these systems.
+The last day for installations is March 20, 2026.
+After this date, installations will be charged at a minimum cost of $900.

 THE INSTALLATION PROCESS